MDPI: Molecular Diversity Preservation International

 The journal Molecules was established in 1996 in collaboration with Springer-Verlag (now Springer Science+Business Media) in order to document the chemical samples of the MDPI collection.
 Several other journals were established by the MDPI Verein, including Entropy (1999), the International Journal of Molecular Sciences (2000), Sensors (2001), Marine Drugs (2003), and the International Journal of Environmental Research and Public Health (2004).
-The publisher MDPI AG (see below) was spun off from MDPI Verein in 2010.
+The publisher MDPI AG was spun off from MDPI Verein in 2010.

 MDPI Verein co-organized several academic conferences, including the International Symposium on Frontiers in Molecular Science.
 It also runs virtual conferences, such as the Electronic Conference on Synthetic Organic Chemistry, which was started in 1997.
 In 2010 MDPI launched the platform Sciforum.net to host virtual conferences.
 In 2014, various virtual conferences were hosted in the areas of synthetic organic chemistry, material sciences, sensors, and sustainability.
 In 2015, MDPI co-organized two physical conferences with and at the University of Basel, the 4th Internationational Symposium on Sensor Science and the 5th World Sustainability Forum.
 Since 2015, scholars can organize their own conference for free on the Sciforum platform.

 MDPI (Multidisciplinary Digital Publishing Institute)

 MDPI as a publisher of open-access scientific journals was spun off from the Molecular Diversity Preservation International organization.
 It was formally registered by Shu-Kun Lin and Dietrich Rordorf in May 2010 with its official headquarters in Basel, Switzerland.
 Including Switzerland, MDPI has editorial offices in 11 countries, with five offices in China, two offices in both Romania and Serbia, and offices in the United Kingdom, Canada, Spain, Poland, Japan, Thailand, and Singapore.

-The number of published papers has been growing significantly in the last decade with year over year growth of over 50% in 2017, 2018 and 2019, with 110,000 papers published in 2019, and MDPI reported publishing 235,638 papers in 2021 alone.
-As of 2020, MDPI was the largest publisher of open access papers in the world and the 5th largest publisher overall in terms of journal paper output.
+The number of published papers has been growing significantly in the last decade with year over year growth of over 50% in 2017, 2018 and 2019, with 110,000 papers published in 2019.
+MDPI reported publishing 235,638 papers in 2021 alone.
+In 2020, MDPI was the largest publisher of open access papers in the world and the 5th largest publisher overall in terms of journal paper output.

-Evaluation and controversies
+MDPI was an early pioneer of the special issue model for academic publishing.
+The special issues are collections of papers on a specific topic, handled by guest editors (as opposed to members of the journal's editorial board).
+Many special issue papers are invited, either by the journal staff or by the guest editors.
+Roughly 88% of MDPI papers are published in special issues.
+The number of MDPI special issues has grown rapidly, alongside significant year-over-year growth in total papers published: in 2020, MDPI journals hosted a total of 6,756 special issues, compared to 39,587 special issues in 2021.
+However, only 10,504 of these 2021 special issues ultimately resulted in published papers.
+The number of special issues publishing papers rose to 17,777 in 2022.

+Challenges

+MDPI has had a number of challenges from the scientific community relating to its paper selection and review processes and the quality of its publications.